eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

 ## Optional types

-Unlike Java, locals, parameters, and attributes that may contain `null` values must be explicitly declared as being of optional type (the `T?` syntax).
+Local variables, parameters, and attributes that may contain `null` values must be explicitly declared as being of optional type (the `T?` syntax).
 There's simply no way to assign `null` to a local that isn't of optional type.
 The compiler won't let you.
 This is an error: